 These policies should not, and may not, be used as a basis for excluding or separating individuals of a particular gender, or any other protected characteristic, from participating in business, academic or work-related social activities or discussions in order to avoid allegations of harassment.
 The law and the policies of the College prohibit disparate treatment on the basis of sex or any other protected characteristic, with regard to terms, conditions, privileges and perquisites of employment/education.
 The prohibitions against harassment, discrimination and retaliation are intended to complement and further these policies, not to form the basis of an exception to them.
-The College has identified Mr. Usama Shaikh, Vice President for Diversity, Equity & Inclusion, as the Title IX Coordinator.
+The College has identified Ms. Stephanie laccarino as a Title IX Coordinator.
 The Title IX Coordinator is responsible for examining instances of patterns of sexual harassment concerning recidivist offenders, geographic locations, groups of individuals, athletic teams or clubs and any other circumstances that have been identified as people, places and circumstances that are potential harassment threats to individuals on campus.
-The College directs all incidents of sexual harassment to the College Title IX Coordinator for examination and action regardless of who receives the complaint and all victims of such harassment are given the contact number for Mr. Usama Shaikh (516-876-3080).
+The College directs all incidents of sexual harassment to the College Title IX Coordinator for examination and action regardless of who receives the complaint and all victims of such harassment are given the contact number for Ms. Stephanie laccarino (516-876-2740).